 Beyond headliners, atmosphere and price draw a lot of attention and will make a big impact.

 Other findings from our data suggest there’s still a lot more to event promotion than just headliners.
 For instance, a great event atmosphere is almost equally as attractive to potential attendees as the lineup.
 This means being strategic (as opposed to merely attention-grabbing) about the visuals of your ad collateral is almost as equally important as prominently mentioning the headliner in your copy.

 Apart from your lineup or atmosphere, price becomes important for moving your fans through the middle of your funnel.
 In fact, pretty much 100% of fans feel that ticket prices hold them back from attending even more events.

 Registrations help you amplify your efforts.

 In addition to optimizing for direct ticket sales, don’t ignore optimizing for non-sales registrations.
-While they don’t immediately translate to direct revenue, registrations help you build an audience and make your event exposure efforts more impactful and long-lasting.
+While they don’t translate to immediate revenue, registrations help you build an audience and make your event exposure efforts more impactful long-term.
 The top 3 types of content that drive registrations include social content, photo, and graphic content, and video content.

-Focus on these three formats for maximum registration results, and for building a long-lasting audience.
+Focus on these three formats for maximum registration results, and for building a lifetime audience.